Can Language Models Go Beyond Coding? Assessing the Capability of Language Models to Build Real-World Systems: Discussion

 \subsection{Generality Across Architectures}

 Although \name{} currently focuses on migration between x86\_64 and aarch64, the methodology and pipeline are architecture agnostic.
 These two architectures were selected primarily because they represent the most widely adopted and well maintained build ecosystems in mainstream Linux distributions, providing stable compiler toolchains and abundant package metadata for evaluation.
-However, the benchmark itself does not encode any architecture specific prior knowledge, nor does it rely on language model fine tuning tailored to particular instruction sets.
+However, \name{} does not encode any architecture specific prior knowledge, nor does it rely on language model fine tuning tailored to particular instruction sets.
 The framework evaluates a model’s ability to reason about build logs, configuration scripts, and dependency specifications, which are shared abstractions across all compilation targets.

-Therefore, extending \name{} to other architectures such as \texttt{riscv64}, \texttt{ppc64le}, or \texttt{s390x} requires only substituting the package corpus and corresponding build environment on the same platform.
-Because the pipeline is entirely automated and interacts with the build service through standardized APIs, the evaluation protocol remains unchanged.
+Therefore, extending \name{} to other architectures, such as \texttt{riscv64}, \texttt{ppc64le}, or \texttt{s390x}, requires only substituting the package corpus and corresponding build environment on the same platform.
+Since the pipeline is entirely automated and interacts with the build service through standardized APIs, the evaluation protocol remains unchanged.
 This design allows \name{} to serve as a general benchmark for assessing LLM capabilities in cross architecture migration tasks, independent of specific hardware ecosystems.
-In future studies, incorporating additional architectures can further reveal model adaptability to novel instruction sets and toolchain configurations.